euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Topic Modeling.md

 > image dirichletdistform2

 Is important to notice that:
-- When the multinomial are small, the
+- When the expected values are small, the graph tends to return the

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0NTM2OTg1MCwyMTQ0NDY0NTE3LC0xNz
+eyJoaXN0b3J5IjpbLTEwMjI5NzA4MzEsMjE0NDQ2NDUxNywtMT
-k2ODg2NTAxLC0xNzgyNzA2NjIxXX0=
+c5Njg4NjUwMSwtMTc4MjcwNjYyMV19
 -->